paragliding training center

 Take a 4mm (5/32") drill bit and make a hole 42.5mm (1 11/16") from the opening of the lever, as shown.
 Tap the back of the throttle body on a hard surface so that chips from drilling the hole will fall out.
 There is no necessity to plug the hole but, if desired, a small piece of black electrical tape can be put over it.

 If the cable is frayed or damaged, it should be replaced.
 See the instructions later on this page on how to do that.
 If you start pulling a damaged inner cable out of the outer housing, you will not likely be able to push it back through the housing later if you need to.
 If the cable is damaged, the bad section will need to be cut off before pulling it out of the housing.
 To do this, wrap a piece of masking tape firmly around the area to be cut.
-Using a Dremel with a cut-off wheel, cut through the masking tape and cable inside.
+Using a Dremel type tool with a cut-off wheel, cut through the masking tape and cable inside.
 If you do not use the tape, the individual wires inside the cable will go everywhere.
 You cannot use a saw or cutters.
 You must use a cut-off wheel or purchase the special tool used to cut these cables.
-Bike shops can get you the special tool.
+Bike shops can cut it for you.

 Put the throttle lever in the idle position.
 Carefully, push the cable out of the outer housing.
 As you push the cable out of the housing at the carburetor end, look through the access hole for the round plug crimped on the cable at the other end.
 You may have to take a pin or paper clip to align it with the hole as you push it out of the throttle body.
 Grab the plug and pull the cable out of the housing about 30cm (12").
 In order clean the cable, there must be some of the inner cable in the housing.
 It does not matter if you plan to replace the inner cable or not.

-DO NOT PULL THE CABLE COMPLETELY OUT OF THE BOWDEN CABLE!
+DO NOT PULL THE CABLE COMPLETELY OUT OF THE SHEATH!

 To thoroughly clean and lubricate the cable with an access hole: